hanabi/hanabi.github.io/Reference.md

   * Donald sees that no-one else has any red cards in their hand.
 Thus, if this was a *Triple Finesse* on the red 5, then Donald should blind-play the red 4 right now.
   * However, Donald also knows that 5's are valid *Double Bluff* targets.
 Since number 3 does not match number 5, Donald knows that he should prefer the *Double Bluff* interpretation (that gets two blind-plays) over the *Triple Finesse* interpretation (that gets three blind-plays).

-### The Gentleman's Discard That Looks Like an Unnecessary Reverse Trash Finesse
+### The Unnecessary Forced Reverse Trash Finesse (A Gentleman's Discard That Looks Like an Unnecessary Reverse Trash Finesse)

 * First, see the section on the *[Unnecessary Trash Finesse Chop Move](#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move)*.
 Basically, if a *Trash Finesse* is unnecessary, then it also causes a *Chop Move*.
 * This convention also applies to *Reverse Trash Finesses*.
 If they are unnecessary, then it causes a *Chop Move* in the same way.